Ocala Hiking Trails

 QHow long is the Marshall Swamp Trail?

-QWhat is the difficulty level of the Marshall Swamp Trail?
+QWhat is the difficulty level?

-QWhat wildlife can you see at Marshall Swamp Trailhead?
+QWhat wildlife can you see?

 QCan you bike and ride horses on the Marshall Swamp Trail?